 Are charter schools held to the same standards as other public schools?

 Sussex Academy of Arts and Sciences has high expectations for academic performance and student decorum.
 At a minimum, charter schools are held to the same standards as other public schools.
 Students are to meet all of the state testing standards related to promotion guidelines and regulations as they apply to discipline, attendance, and health requirements.

 Are Sussex Academy's students required to participate in the end-of-year state testing?

 Yes.
 Passing these state tests is one component required for passing to the next grade.

-Our practice has been to loop students in grades 6 and 7.
+Not at the middle school level.
+However, our practice has been to loop students in grades 6 and 7.
 Therefore, a student stays with the same team of five teachers throughout the sixth and seventh grades.
 One of the ways students will track their academic progress is by maintaining a portfolio of their work throughout these two years.
 Toward the end of seventh grade, each student will present his or her portfolio of work for parental review.